Welcome to the Garden

 Mr. Dan and Miss Catharine worked hard to coax a living out of the sandy coastal plain soil.
 They ran a small dairy, raised livestock, and grew pecans, pears and row crops, winning accolades as a model farm from Georgia Magazine in 1929.

 Mr. Dan was a self-taught naturalist with a keen interest in the plants and animals from this region.
-He planted these natives in his garden, along with camellias and other old-fashioned favorites that have blossomed into our Southern Heritage.
+These native plants, along with other classic favorites, have blossomed into the landscape found at the Garden.

 Current & Holiday Hours